 Is There a Vaccine for Parvo?

 There is a vaccine for parvovirus.
-In fact, it is considered a core vaccine by veterinarians and is required for most reputable boarding, day care, and grooming facilities.
+In fact, it is considered a core vaccine (essential for your dog’s health) by veterinarians and is required for most reputable boarding, day care, and grooming facilities.
 Dogs are administered the parvovirus vaccine on a schedule beginning when they are 6-8 weeks old, and then every 3-4 weeks until a minimum of 16 weeks of age (some infectious disease specialists recommend vaccinating until 20 weeks).
-It is critical to remember that it is the age at which your puppy is vaccinated—not the total number of vaccines given—that is important in developing appropriate immunity against parvo.
+It is critical to remember that it is the age at which your puppy is vaccinated and the spacing between the vaccines – not the total number of vaccines given – that is important in developing appropriate immunity against parvo.

 At one year, dogs receive a booster, which is then repeated every three years.
 If you are unsure of your dog’s vaccination history, talk with your veterinarian.

-Parvovirus is a preventable disease.
-Talk to your veterinarian about your dog’s vaccination history and make sure she is up to date on the vaccine.
+Parvovirus is a highly contagious and potentially deadly virus that causes severe gastrointestinal symptoms, amongst others.
+Thankfully, it is an entirely preventable disease.
+Talk to your veterinarian about your dog’s vaccination history and make sure they are up to date on their parvo vaccine.